thu-ml/RDT2/examples/Deployment_tips.md

 # Deployment Tips for RDT2

 This document provides tips and best practices for deploying RDT2 in various environments.
-Here’s a polished English version, formatted for a **tips document** with clear and consistent style:

 * Perform proper calibration; you can use the replay script to check whether calibration is successful.
   ```